GitLab MCP server

 Go to Settings > Connectors and inspect the connected GitLab MCP Server.

-You can now start a new chat and ask a question about the MCP server version, a GitLab issue, or merge request depending on the available tools.
+You can now start a new chat and ask a question depending on the available tools.

-You are responsible for guarding against prompt injection when using these tools.
-Exercise extreme caution or use MCP tools only on GitLab objects that you trust.
+You’re responsible for guarding against prompt injection when you use these tools.
+Exercise extreme caution or use MCP tools only on GitLab objects you trust.

 get_mcp_server_version